reputage/didery.js/docs/batch/batchPostBlobs.rst

       "changed": datetime string,
       "id": DID string
   }
-Third is a urls array parameter that takes an array of URL strings.
+Third is a urls parameter that takes an array of URL strings.

 Return
 ======